-- (3) A teacher may send a student to the principal's office to maintain effective discipline in the classroom and may recommend an appropriate consequence consistent with the student code of conduct under s.
+(3) A teacher may send a student to the principal's office to maintain effective discipline in the classroom and may recommend an appropriate consequence consistent with the student code of conduct under s.
 1006.07.
+After determining that the student has violated the student code of conduct, the principal shall respond either by employing the teacher's recommended consequence, or by imposing a more serious disciplinary action, if the student's overall behavioral history warrants it.
+If the principal determines that disciplinary action other than that recommended by the teacher is appropriate, the principal should consult with the teacher before taking disciplinary action.
+If the principal determines that the student has not violated the student code of conduct, the principal may not impose any discipline.
+The principal shall notify the teacher of any decision regarding discipline, or lack thereof, and interventions provided to a student to address the behavior.
+If the principal deviates in any way from the teacher's recommendation, the principal must provide the reasons for any such deviation in writing to the teacher.

-The principal shall respond by employing the teacher's recommended consequence or a more serious disciplinary action if the student's history of disruptive behavior warrants it.
-If the principal determines that a lesser disciplinary action is appropriate, the principal should consult with the teacher prior to taking disciplinary action. [...] - (5) If a teacher removes a student from class under subsection (4), the principal may place the student in another appropriate classroom, in in-school suspension, or in a dropout prevention and academic intervention program as provided by s.
-1003.53; or the principal may recommend the student for out-of-school suspension or expulsion, as appropriate.
+(5) If a teacher removes a student from class under subsection (4), the principal may place the student in another appropriate classroom, in in-school suspension, or in a dropout prevention and academic intervention program as provided by s.
+1003.53; or the principal may recommend the student for out-ofschool suspension or expulsion, as appropriate.
 The student may be prohibited from attending or participating in school-sponsored or school-related activities.
 The principal may not return the student to that teacher's class without the teacher's consent unless the committee established under subsection (6) determines that such placement is the best or only available alternative.
 The teacher and the placement review committee must render decisions within 5 days of the removal of the student from the classroom.